binsync/binsync.net/_docs/decompilers/ghidra.md

 permalink: /docs/ghidra/
 ---

+## Extra Install Steps

+You must install using `pip3 install binsync[ghidra]` for the extra dependencies.
+After doing this, continue with [installation via Script](/docs/install/#installation-via-script).

 ## Extra Info
 BinSync is written in Python 3, however, Ghidra only has a Python 2 backend.
 To deal with this, we use a vendored version of [ghidra_bridge](https://github.com/justfoxing/ghidra_bridge).